Glif 6th, Grada

 ‘Why not?’
 Ka’harja asked.
 That was why she looked so tired!
 ‘Was it too cold?
 I could have found another blanket for you if you’d asked.’

 Stars shook her head.
-‘I was worried about my berr,’ she said and motioned to her baby.
+‘I was worried about my berr,’ she said as she motioned to her baby.
 ‘I wasn’t sure when it would be hungry, or if its crying would wake me.
 It cries so quietly….
 I didn’t want to lose it like the others.
 It’s the first one I’ve had long enough to name, and I really love it a lot.’

 Ka’harja’s chest tightened.
 How do you even respond to something like that?